-Its main features are similar to the DST proposed by the European Commission on 21 March 2018, with a rate of 3% imposed on gross income derived from certain digital services for which user participation is essential for creating value; namely, targeted online advertising, online intermediation services and the sale of user data.
-Only companies with worldwide revenues of $\[\in \]$ 750 million per annum, with a total amount of taxable revenues obtained in Spain exceeding $\[\in \]$ 3 million per annum, would be subject to the DST.
+The current Bill is fully aligned with the previous version (2019 Spanish DST bill).
+Its main features are similar to the DST initially proposed by the European Union (EU) Commission on 21 March 2018, with a rate of 3% imposed on gross income derived from certain digital services for which user participation is essential for creating value; namely, targeted online advertising, online intermediation services and the sale of user data.
+Only companies with worldwide revenues of at least €750 million annually, with a total amount of taxable revenues obtained in Spain exceeding €3 million annually, would be subject to the DST.

-In contrast to the Draft, the following transactions are excluded from Spanish DST in the Bill:
+Apart from the exclusions contained in the original EU DST proposal, the following transactions are excluded from Spanish DST pursuant to the Bill:

-- ► Transactions involving only entities with 100% direct or indirect ownership or common ownership. - ▶ Regulated financial services rendered by regulated financial entities. - ▶ Income derived from the transfer of data by regulated financial entities.
+- Transactions involving only entities with 100% direct or indirect ownership or common ownership - Regulated financial services rendered by regulated financial entities - Income derived from the transfer of data by regulated financial entities